Shagshag/prestashop-documentation/DiscountCore.md

 * **Warning:** this constant is **deprecated**.
 This means that this constant will likely be removed in a future version.
+* This constant is defined in classes\Discount.php line 33

 ### FREE_SHIPPING